 Since then I have had another child, obtained my RYT 200 and I am currently in pursuit of my RYT 500, both with Yoga Medicine.
 I continue to grow my personal practice and learn as much as possible.
 It is my personal belief that inversions and taking care of your spine are the keys to the fountain of youth and will lead to success in the pursuit of health and happiness.

 Handstands aren’t a traditional Yoga asana and I am not a traditional Yogi.
 I am interested in spirituality and science; the power of the mind and anatomy.
-For over one year now, I’ve been hosting an instagram handstanding challenge called #HollysHandstands which began as handstand shapes flashcards and led to the creation of this book.
+For over one year now, I’ve been hosting an instagram handstanding challenge called #HollysHandstands which began as handstand shapes flashcards and led to the creation of The Book of Handstands.
 I am happy to share my passion and my research, but know that I too am a work in progress, constantly learning and evolving.
 Just like you, I am on a journey and hope to always have room to grow mentally and physically.